Unimake/Uninfe/README.md

 ### Windows

-Currently there are no scripts to be used for Windows, you can use Visual Studio directly to run the backend and nodejs/npm for the frontend (npm run electron:serve).
+Currently there are no scripts to be used for Windows, you can use Visual Studio directly to run the backend and nodejs/npm for the frontend: `npm run electron:serve`

 ### Linux/Mac